Aliases for ACSL4 Gene

 External Ids for ACSL4 Gene

 The protein encoded by this gene is an isozyme of the long-chain fatty-acid-coenzyme A ligase family.
 Although differing in substrate specificity, subcellular localization, and tissue distribution, all isozymes of this family convert free long-chain fatty acids into fatty acyl-CoA esters, and thereby play a key role in lipid biosynthesis and fatty acid degradation.
 This isozyme preferentially utilizes arachidonate as substrate.
-The absence of this enzyme may contribute to the mental retardation or Alport syndrome.
-Alternative splicing of this gene generates 2 transcript variants. [provided by RefSeq, Jul 2008]
+The absence of this enzyme may contribute to the cognitive disability or Alport syndrome.
+Alternative splicing of this gene generates multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for ACSL4 Gene

-ACSL4 (Acyl-CoA Synthetase Long-Chain Family Member 4) is a Protein Coding gene.
-Diseases associated with ACSL4 include alport syndrome - intellectual disability - midface hypoplasia - elliptocytosis and alport syndrome, mental retardation, midface hypoplasia, and elliptocytosis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include long-chain fatty acid-CoA ligase activity and arachidonate-CoA ligase activity.
+ACSL4 (Acyl-CoA Synthetase Long Chain Family Member 4) is a Protein Coding gene.
+Diseases associated with ACSL4 include Non-Syndromic X-Linked Intellectual Disability and Stroke, Ischemic.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Fatty acid biosynthesis (KEGG).
+Gene Ontology (GO) annotations related to this gene include long-chain fatty acid-CoA ligase activity and arachidonate-CoA ligase activity.
 An important paralog of this gene is ACSL3.